vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Request-VcenterAlert.md

 ## Synopsis

-Returns alarms from vCenter Server managed by SDDC Manager.
+Returns alarms from a vCenter instance managed by SDDC Manager.

 ## Syntax